SaiPrahladh/Personal-Portfolio/content/project/AugmentedRealitySystem/index.md

 2. The maximum absolute value of the matrix is 1
 We can then implement RANSAC to compute a homography.
 The best homography matrix would be the one with the most inliers found during RANSAC.

-Check out the code and this document https://docs.google.com/document/d/1DErhbBJI4_fr6daAV_Dbo2ECviJ8Sqvarmr163pYWp4/edit?pli=1 for understanding the concept in depth!
+Check out the code and this document https://docs.google.com/document/d/1DErhbBJI4_fr6daAV_Dbo2ECviJ8Sqvarmr163pYWp4/edit?pli=1 to check out the results!